Domestic abuse

 - Galop (supporting LGBT+ victims)

-- Karma Nirvana (honour based abused)
+- Karma Nirvana (honour based abuse)

 - Men's advice line (supporting male victims)